Pregnancy, child and teen health services and resources

 Kids Plus provides assistance for children and their families experiencing homelessness.
 It provides support from a multi-disciplinary team of nursing, social work, chemical dependency, housing and eligibility specialists during times of transition.

-Nurse-Family Partnership is a community health program that helps transform the lives of young, low-income mothers pregnant with their first child.
-The program partners mothers with registered nurses from pregnancy through a child's second birthday, allowing nurses to deliver the support first-time moms need to have a healthy pregnancy, become knowledgeable and responsible parents, and provide their babies with the best possible start in life.
+Nurse-Family Partnership is a community health program that helps transform the lives of young, low-income pregnant people with their first child.
+The program partners pregnant clients with registered nurses from pregnancy through a child's second birthday, allowing nurses to deliver the support first-time parents need to have a healthy pregnancy, become knowledgeable and responsible parents, and provide their babies with the best possible start in life.